 The compliant cat is the groomer’s dream.
 It lies there, perfectly content to be where it is.
 The compliant cat appears to enjoy the entire grooming process and may even purr at times.
 It typically arrives at the salon peeking out from the carrier as if truly looking forward to a day at the spa.
 The goal is to keep the cat this way by never giving it a reason to mistrust the groomer.

-The aggressive cat is the beast that makes one wonder why they are grooming cats at all.
-It is the cat that leaves battle scars – trophies of bravery that a groomer will wear for a lifetime.
-It is the cat that arrives at the salon, staring out of the carrier in search of the perfect opportunity to take off one or two of the groomer’s fingers.
-The aggressive cat is at war the moment it enters the salon and will fight to the death if need be.
+The aggressive cat is the beast that makes one wonder why they are grooming cats.
+The cat leaves battle scars – trophies of bravery that a groomer will wear for a lifetime.
+The cat arrives at the salon, staring out of the carrier, searching for the perfect opportunity to take off one or two of the groomer’s fingers.
+The aggressive cat is at war when it enters the salon and will fight to the death if needed.
 Not everyone is cut out to wrangle the aggressive cat.
 And so be it.
 Knowing limitations and working within them is wisdom at its finest, especially when dealing with a wildly aggressive feline.
 If choosing to handle these challenging creatures, bathing the cat first can make a tremendous difference.
 It is amazing how quickly an angry cat can change from a ferocious fighter to a whimpering ball of wet fur.
 Of course, always keep a safe distance from teeth and nails when handling cats, especially aggressive ones.
 Be smart, be quick, and be strong.

-Please keep in mind that the beauty of the feline beast is its total and complete unpredictability.
+Please remember that the feline beast’s beauty is its total and complete unpredictability.
 The above classifications are only general guidelines.
 The most dangerous cat will be the one that fools the handler into thinking it possesses one kind of temperament only to show its true nature when it is least expected.
 The cardinal rule of cat grooming: Never Trust a Cat!

 Common Stress Signs